 What are your immediate feelings when you think of THAT meal?
 Yum, for sure.
 But is there also a little bit of stress that rises?
 Wanting to get it right for everyone?
 Not serving up a dried-up blackened birdie and get the feared raised eyebrow from Auntie Anneliese?

 I get it.
-Roasting an entire turkey is an expensive business - a free range bird does not come cheap.
-Plus, a proper Thanksgiving or Christmas turkey has to be served with all the trimmings: Brussels sprouts, stuffing, gravy, the lot.
+Roasting an entire turkey is expensive - a free range bird does not come cheap.
+Plus, a proper Thanksgiving or Christmas turkey has to be served with all the trimmings.
 You need to set aside a few hours, roll up your sleeves and embrace the journey.

 The good news is, making a keto turkey dinner does not have to be stressful.
 Because with this recipe you'll serve up the juiciest bird ever!
 Even better, with my recipe tricks there's no need for brining the turkey.

 And I'm not stopping there.
-Over the next couple of weeks I'm going to share with you my recipes for a proper low carb Christmas (or Thanksgiving, if you live across the pond).
-There is the tastiest keto gravy made with the juices from your magnificent bird, a low carb cauliflower and sausage stuffing and the best ever roasted brussels sprouts.
-I might even throw in keto Yorkshire puddings... watch this space!
+On my website, you can also find recipes for the tastiest keto gravy made with the juices from your magnificent bird, a low carb cauliflower and sausage stuffing and the best ever roasted brussels sprouts.

-Add the herbs to the turkey cavity but leave enough space for air to circulate.
+Step 1: Stuff the turkey.
+Add the herbs to the cavity but leave enough space for air to circulate.

 You can also add optional halved garlic heads and lemon slices.

-The vegetables in the trivet are essential for the gravy.
-I'll post the recipe this weekend!
+The vegetables in the trivet flavor the gravy.

 I used a trivet for this keto turkey recipe.
 However, a roasting rack will leave small indentions in the turkey breast.
 If you cover these with parma ham like I did this is not an issue.